The Full Portuguese Way Cycle

 • More

-Today, you'll pedal through chestnut groves, pine and eucalyptus forest.
-You'll pass through the hamlet of Tivo and the village of Caldas de Reis, before crossing the River Umia and gradually climbing to the village of Santa Marina.
-Your destination for today is Padron, where the body of St James is said to have first landed, when brought to Santiago.
+Pedal through chestnut groves, pine, and eucalyptus forests, passing through the hamlet of Tivo and the village of Caldas de Reis.
+Cross the River Umia and gradually climb to the village of Santa Marina.
+Your destination is Padron, where the body of St. James is said to have first landed.
+Note the temporary diversion of the Camino via the As Correntes bridge due to the closure of the O Burgo bridge.

 Read more